OsomePteLtd/principles/src/testing.md

 ## Set Up and Tear Down

-1. There is no need to implement tear-down blocks or delete anywhere entities created in the tests.
+1. Tear-down blocks and cleaning up entities created in tests are good, but not required.

 ## UI testing